Beef Koftas, Quinoa Tabbouleh &Tahini Dressing

 These Middle Eastern-inspired koftas are homemade with flavourful British beef.
-Serve with light quinoa tabbouleh and creamy baba ganoush.
+Serve with light quinoa tabbouleh and creamy tahini dressing.
 A sprinkling of nutty dukkah is the final flourish.
 It doesn't get more delicious than this!

 Serving size